raine/anki-llm/README.md

 **Common options:**

-- `-m, --model`: OpenAI model to use (default: `gpt-4o-mini`).
+- `-m, --model`: AI model to use (default: `gpt-4o-mini`).
 - `-b, --batch-size`: Number of concurrent API requests (default: `5`).
 - `-r, --retries`: Number of retries for failed requests (default: `3`).
-- `-d, --dry-run`: Preview the operation without making API calls.
+- `-d, --dry-run`: Preview the operation without making API calls (recommended for testing).
-- `-f, --force`: Re-process all notes, even if they exist in the output file.
+- `-f, --force`: Re-process all rows, ignoring existing output.
 - `--limit`: Limit the number of new rows to process (useful for testing prompts on a small sample before processing large datasets).
 - `--require-result-tag`: Only extracts content from within `<result></result>`